Apartments or hotels?

 When we returned with my daughter, we had a very enjoyable time at Belvedere.
 It was the end of October but we had two spectacularly beautiful days and were able to take walks in the vineyards surrounding the hotel.

 We had drinks and dinner at the hotel our first night and here’s what I wrote then:

 Anyway our pre-dinner time was very enjoyable as we sat in the bar having wine and chatting about everything.
 Dinner was surprisingly good.
-L had ribollita and steak; I had tortolloni and insalata mista and Sue had tortolloni.
+Laura had ribollita and steak; I had tortolloni and insalata mista and Sue had tortolloni.
 As usual, despite our vows otherwise, we finished with crème brulee and then had a smoke on the patio, finishing our wine in the bar.

 It was another gorgeous Tuscany day, bright sun and sparkling blue skies, and we were standing near the front patio reluctant to leave, when one of the staff came up to us and gestured to the west saying, ‘Our gift to you.’
 In the distance we could see San Gimignano and I later wrote in a review that Belevedere represented everything I loved about Tuscany.